 The Curupira is a human-like creature native to Brazil.
-Curupiras take the form of red-haired dwarves who live in the forests.
-Their feet point backwards.
-They are known to protect other forest creatures when they are threatened by humans.
+Curupiras take the form of red-haired dwarves and live in the forests.
+Their feet point backwards and they are known to protect other forest creatures when these are threatened by humans.

-The Curupira is the mascot of the Brazilian National Quidditch team (DP).
-They contributed to the mayhem at the opening ceremony of the 2014 Quidditch World Cup when the mascots of the Fijian and Norwegian teams initiated a bloodbath and their protective instincts kicked in.
+The Curupira is the mascot of the Brazilian National Quidditch team.
+Curupiras contributed to the mayhem at the opening ceremony of the 2014 Quidditch World Cup when the mascots of the Fijian and Norwegian teams initiated a bloodbath and their protective instincts kicked in.
 A few months later, however, their playful display during the pre-match show that took place before the Brazil versus Bulgaria tournament final was greatly enjoyed by the crowd (QWC).

 The name 'curupira' comes from the Tupi language kuru'pir, meaning "covered in blisters".